nathancarter/ge-lib/docs/drawing-symmetry-objects.md

    of the object outside the borders of the resulting image.
  * `lineWidth` - the default is 5, and any value larger than 0 is acceptable.
    The results are directly proportional to the value provided.
+ * `nodeScale` - the default is 1, meaning to keep the nodes/vertices exactly
+   the same size they are defined in the diagram when it's loaded from the group object.
+If you provide a different factor here, it will make the nodes proportionately larger or smaller by multiplying their radius by this factor.
+Values should be positive.

 ## A complete example